MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/directory-datatype-cannot-converted-to-from-native-ds-datatype-error.md

 ---
-title: "The directory datatype cannot be converted to/ from a native DS datatype" error
+title: The directory datatype cannot be converted to or from a native DS datatype error
 description: Describes a problem that occurs when Active Directory applications use information for linked attributes.
 Provides a resolution. ms.date: 09/14/2020
 author: Deland-Han